lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Modal/README.md

 #### Expanded Variant

-We recommend expanding the docked dialog on mobile screens using the `isExpandedOnMobile` option.
-If you omit the option, the dialog shrinks to fit the height of its content (if smaller than the viewport).
+By default the docked dialog on mobile screens shrinks to fit the height of its content (if smaller than the viewport).
+Use the `isExpandedOnMobile` option to expand the dialog on mobile.

 ```twig
 <ModalDialog isDockedOnMobile isExpandedOnMobile>